Derived Log Albanese Sheaves: Introduction

+defined on the $\infty$-category of Voevodsky's effective motives $\mathcal{DM}^{\rm eff}_{\et}(k, \Q)$, i.e. the full subcategory of the derived $\infty$-category of \'etale sheaves with transfers $\cD(\Shv_{\et}^{\rm tr}(k, \Q))$ whose objects are $\mathbb{A}^1$-local complexes, taking values in the derived $\infty$-category of the Abelian category $\HI_{\leq 1,\et}(k,\Q)$ of $1$-motivic sheaves with rational coefficients: this is the full subcategory of \'etale sheaves with transfers generated under colimits by lattices (i.e. \'etale sheaves $L$ such that $L(\overline{k}) \cong \Z^r$) and semi-abelian varieties (see \cite[Prop.
+1.3.8]{Ayoub-BV}).
+It is naturally a full subcategory of the abelian category of homotopy invariant sheaves with transfers.
+This result can in fact be refined to integral coefficients by considering a more exotic (and probably not fully faithful) functor and by constructing $L\Alb$ as its left adjoint (this functor is in fact much more mysterious, and we will not take it in consideration).
 This result, due to Ayoub and Barbieri-Viale \cite[Thm.
 2.4.1]{Ayoub-BV} (extending Barbieri-Viale and Kahn \cite{BVKahn} to non necessarily geometric motives) has several consequences.
 First, it provides a construction of an Albanese map for arbitrary motives (in particular, for every separated $k$-scheme of finite type, not necessarily smooth or proper), giving for example vast generalizations of the theorem of Rojtman \cite[13]{BVKahn}.
 Second, the Albanese functor is now a \emph{derived} functor: it has higher homotopy groups $L_i \Alb(M) = \pi_i(L\Alb(M))$ for every $M\in \mathcal{DM}^{\rm eff}_{\et}(k, \Q)$, encoding information such as the N\'eron-Severi group of a variety (see \cite[Thm.
 9.2.3]{BVKahn}).
 Moreover, the functor $L\Alb$ in \eqref{eq:LAlb_intro_DM} can be identified with the left adjoint of the derived functor $i_{\leq 1}^{\DM}$ of the natural embedding $\HI_{\leq 1,\et}(k,\Q) \subset \Shv_{\et}^{\rm tr}(k, \Q)$.
 One can show that $i_{\leq 1}^{\DM}$ is fully faithful, and its essential image coincides with the stable $\infty$-category $\mathcal{DM}^{\rm eff}_{\leq 1}(k,\Q)$ generated by the motives of curves.
 If we restrict ourselves to compact objects, $\cD(\HI_{\leq 1,\et}(k,\Q))^\omega$ coincides with the (bounded) derived category of the Abelian category of Deligne $1$-motives introduced in \cite{DeligneHodgeIII}.
 In fact, the properties of \eqref{eq:LAlb_intro_DM} are essential in the ``motivic'' proof of Deligne's conjectures on 1-motives, see \cite[Part 4]{BVKahn} and \cite{Vologodsky}.